anilchowdary2050/Logger/README.md

 Added a system call to kernel that filter The File log messages of Desired  level to Terminal

-By default the Log level is WARNING,if you set the Log level as DEBUG it print all Level  messages ,otherwise only the set Level messages are printed
+By default the Log level is DEBUG,if you set the Log level as DEBUG it print all Level  messages ,otherwise only the set Level messages are printed
-The programmer has the flexibility to print the messages either to terminal or to a file,by default it print Log messages to terminal
+The programmer has the flexibility to print the messages either to terminal or to a file,by default it print Log messages to terminal ,if you didn't specify any filename

+How to Change the Log Level on the fly  (While the code is running)

+to change the log level while the code is running Use the following API in your code

+void Handle_LogChange();

+This API registers a signal handler  with a signal  number SIGUSR1 ,so if you want to change the level from present to next execute the following command kill -SIGUSR1 PID_Number

+here PID_Number is the process id of the process which is using this logger API's